pasiorovuo/burpai-mitmproxy/README.md

 ## Running

 - Start the proxy: `mitmdump --listen-port 9001 --script proxy.py --set url=<open ai chat completions URL> --set api_key=<your API key>`
-- Configure a HTTP Proxy in Burp and point it to the running `mitmproxy`.
+- Configure a HTTP Proxy in Burp and point `ai.portswigger.net` to the running `mitmproxy`.
+It's not recommended to proxy all traffic via the proxy, because `mitmproxy` may impact testing of some categories of vulnerabilities such as request smuggling.

 ## Configuration